runtimeverification/verified-smart-contracts/gnosis/gnosis-spec.md

 Well-formed input:
 - The `to`, `gasToken`, and `refundReceiver` argument values are all within the range of `address`, i.e., the first 96 (= 256 - 160) bits are zero.
-Otherwise, the function simply ignores (i.e., truncates) the fist 96 bits.
+Otherwise, the function simply ignores (i.e., truncates) the first 96 bits.
 - The `operation` is either 0, 1, or 2.
 Otherwise, the `execute` function (defined at `Executor.sol`) will throw.
 - The maximum size of `data` is 2^32.
 Otherwise, it reverts.
 (The bound is practically reasonable considering the current block gas limit.
 See the buffer size limit discussion.)